 Deferred tax assets have been recognised in respect of tax losses where the Directors believe it is probable that the assets will be recovered.
-This expectation of recovery is calculated by modelling conservative estimates of future taxable profits that can be offset with historic trading losses brought forward.
-A deferred tax asset amounting to £473,000 (2021: £550,000) has not been recognised in respect of trading losses of £1,892,000 (2021: £2,896,000), which can be carried forward indefinitely.
+This expectation of recovery is calculated by modelling estimates of future taxable profits that can be offset with historic trading losses brought forward.
+A deferred tax asset amounting to £484,000 (2022: £473,000) has not been recognised in respect of trading losses of £1,934,000 (2022: £1,892,000), which can be carried forward indefinitely.

-Deferred tax assets have not been recognised for potential temporary differences arising from unexercised share options of £22k (2021: £29k) and general provisions of £42k (2021: £11k) as the Directors believe it is not certain these assets will be recovered.
+Deferred tax assets have not been recognised for potential temporary differences arising from unexercised share options and Restricted stock options of £130k (2022: £22k) and general provisions of £21k (2022: £42k) as the Directors believe it is not certain these assets will be recovered.